shandley/hecatomb/docs/outputs.md

-The Krona plots are to assist in visual exploration of the read annotations. krona.html is derived from the bigtable and shows the raw distribution of taxon assignments. contigKrona.html is derived from the contigSeqTable and includeds the taxon assignment method (either tophit or LCA).
+The Krona plots are to assist in visual exploration of the read annotations. krona.html is derived from the bigtable and shows the raw distribution of taxon assignments. contigKrona.html is derived from the contigSeqTable and includes the taxon assignment method (either tophit or LCA).
 The contigKrona plot helps to visualise the distributions of topHit versus LCA assigned reads as well as the distributions over contigs of the identified species, and the distribution of taxonomic assignments for each contig.